Selling a Car to a Family Member

 You can sell at a friends-and-family discount.
 Just be honest about it on the bill of sale.
 The state DMV may still tax based on fair market value (this is a state-specific call), but a real reduced-price sale to a family member is normal and generally fine.
 Where it gets messy is when the discount is so steep that the IRS would treat the gap as a gift.
 Aim for a price that is defensible, even if it's below market.

-The paperwork checklist
+Family car transfer: paperwork checklist

-- Odometer disclosure for any vehicle under 20 model years old (federal requirement).
+- Odometer disclosure for any vehicle under 20 model years old

 Use our Notarization Checker to see exactly what your state requires.